ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 In particular, this identity must be known by Verifiers when validating a Receipt.

 This identity MUST be stable for the lifetime of the service, so that all Receipts remain valid and consistent.
-The Transparency Service operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the Registry algorithm they use for their Receipt supports it.
+The Transparency Service operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the Append-only Log algorithm they use for their Receipt supports it.
 Other types of cryptographic identities, such as parameters for non-interactive zero-knowledge proof systems, may also be used in the future.

 A Transparency Service MAY provide extra evidence that it is securely implemented and operated, enabling remote authentication of the hardware platforms and/or software TCB that run the Transparency Service.
-If present, this additional evidence MUST be recorded in the Registry and presented on demand to Verifiers and Auditors.
+If present, this additional evidence MUST be recorded in the Append-only Log and presented on demand to Verifiers and Auditors.
 Examples for Statements that can improve trustworthy assessments of Transparency Services are RATS Conceptual Messages, such as Evidence, Endorsements, or corresponding Attestation Results (see {{-rats-arch}}.

 For example, consider a Transparency Service implemented using a set of replicas, each running within its own hardware-protected trusted execution environments (TEEs).